How to Extract Irish Payslip Data to Excel

 Generic OCR can read an Irish payslip, but reading text is not the same as delivering a payroll-ready spreadsheet.
 The hard part is keeping PAYE, USC, employee PRSI, CWPS, pay period, and source references in dependable columns instead of handing the reviewer a block of text that still needs interpretation.
 That is why teams comparing tools should look past text capture alone and focus on whether their payroll OCR software for payslips can follow explicit extraction rules.

 The most useful instruction set is specific about both fields and structure.
 Instead of asking a tool to "read the payslip," ask for one row per payslip, separate columns for PAYE, USC, employee PRSI, pension or other deductions, net pay, and the source file and page number.
 If a batch includes construction payroll, add a dedicated CWPS column.
 If the output is headed to a CSV import, say so up front.
-Automation works best when the spreadsheet contract is clear before the files are processed.
+Automation works best when the spreadsheet contract is clear before the files are processed, and finance teams comparing options can borrow the criteria laid out in this practitioner guide on evaluating a payslip data extractor for reconciliation-grade output.

 That is where Invoice Data Extraction fits naturally into this process.
-Payroll documents are a supported use case, and the platform lets users upload PDFs or images, describe the exact fields they want in a natural-language prompt, and export structured XLSX, CSV, or JSON output.
+Payroll documents are a supported use case, including year-end certificates such as UK P60s where the same prompt-based approach can pull P60 figures into a spreadsheet for reconciliation, and the platform lets users upload PDFs or images, describe the exact fields they want in a natural-language prompt, and export structured XLSX, CSV, or JSON output.
 It also includes source file and page references for verification, which matters when the workbook is going to be reviewed rather than trusted blindly.
 In that sense, Irish payslip extraction is one part of a broader financial document extraction workflow: define the structure first, then use a tool that can follow it consistently across the batch.

 Extract invoice data to Excel with natural language prompts